Amohamed24/Amohamed24/README.md

 ------------

 Hi there!
-I'm Mohamed, a passionate and detail-oriented data analyst with a background in Research.
-My journey in the world of data began when I discovered the power of turning raw information into actionable insights.
+I'm Mohamed, a passionate and highly motivated Full Stack Developer with a strong foundation in frontend and backend development.
+Proven ability to deliver efficient and user-friendly web applications.

 * 🌍  I am currently based in Minnesota, where I enjoy the diverse seasons and vibrant communities that this state has to offer.
 Living in this region has provided me with a unique cultural experience and it's a fantastic place that I'm proud to call home.
 * 🧠  Currently delving deeper into the realm of machine learning to expand my knowledge and skills in this dynamic field.
-* 🤝  I'm enthusiastic about the prospect of collaborating on intriguing projects that involve deep learning or Natural Learning Processing(NLP).
-If you have a compelling idea or initiative that could benefit from a collaborative effort, I'd be thrilled to explore the possibilities and contribute my skills and expertise.
-Let's create something impactful together!
 * ✉️  You can contact me at [ahmed870@umn.edu](mailto:ahmed870@umn.edu)

 ## Core Skills